-“We are now embarking on a very focused attempt to really understand the employee experience for folks who are Black and Latinx.
+“We are now embarking on a very focused attempt to really understand the employee experience for Black and Latinx folks.
 We want to understand ‘Why are you here?’ and ‘What is your experience now?’” said Tate.
 “Once we have these in-depth conversations with our people, we will then translate that into storytelling so that we’re authentic when we share what life at Mozilla is like and can deliver on that brand promise.”

 Engaging talent after restructuring

 Last August, Mozilla was one of the many companies that had to reduce their workforce size due to the pandemic.

 “Having to say goodbye to people you work with is incredibly difficult, especially when it isn’t their choice to leave,” said Douglass.
 “It’s hard on the people who are leaving, and it’s hard on the people who are staying.”